RevenueHunt/docs/docs/how-to-guides/copy-the-quiz-from-one-store-to-another.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     Finally, import the quiz into your new store:

-    1. In the Shop Quiz: Product Recommendation Quiz app, navigate to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
+    1. In the RevenueHunt app, navigate to the [Dashboard](https://docs.revenuehunt.com/reference/dashboard/).
     2. Click on the [New Quiz](https://docs.revenuehunt.com/reference/dashboard/#new-quiz) option.

         ![manual_shopifyV2_createquiz](/images/manual_shopifyV2_createquiz.png)